-Skyfarm presents farming in a new and innovative manner unlike the typical land-intensive method that is practiced today.
-The concept of a vertical farm that includes hydro, aero and aquaponic technologies best suited for high-density areas with limited space and low quality soil.
+Skyfarm presents farming in a new and innovative manner, unlike the typical land-intensive method that is practised today.
+The concept of a vertical farm that includes hydro, aero and aquaponic technologies best suited for high-density areas with limited space and low-quality soil.

 The multi-storeyed proposal has been described as a ‘thorough, believable and beautiful project’ by the WAF jury.

 The concept for Skyfarm was developed as a research project for the Milan Expo held in May 2015.
 The universal exposition was hosted under the theme of ‘feeding the planet, energy for life’ and displayed ideas that integrated technology, innovation, culture, traditions and creativity with food.

 The idea behind Skyfarm is to secure food for a growing population in a sustainable manner.
 The project details how the global population is expected to increase by three billion people in the next 30 years and how more land will be required to continue with the traditional farming methods.
 The project proposes an innovative farming technique to sustain the growing population using the available resources in the best possible manner.

 The Skyfarm is a multi-storeyed tensegrity structure, where compressed membranes are isolated and the tower is delineated by pre-stressed tensioned membranes.
 Light bamboo is used to create the tower and give it a tight circular frame that will enable greater sun exposure in the farming zone.